abdisamadjoe/AD-PS-User-Management/README.md

 ## Prerequisites
 Before you begin, ensure you have the following:
 - Oracle VirtualBox installed on your computer.
-- Windows 10 ISO
+- Windows 10 ISO.
-- Windows Server 2019 ISO
+- Windows Server 2019 ISO.

 ## Project Walkthrough: